 It’s also important to not overlook the importance of protecting the teeth at night as well.
 People in San Francisco who grind or clench their teeth should consider wearing a mouthguard to prevent fractures in their teeth while sleeping, which could expose the roots of the teeth and potentially lead to the need for a root canal.

 Rinse After Consuming Acidic Substances

 Everyone consumes acidic foods and drinks.
 It may be impossible to eliminate them entirely, but people can help their teeth tremendously by rinsing them with water after consumption.
 Acid can stain the teeth, as well as break down tooth enamel, so a quick swish of water will wash it away and promote healthy teeth.

 A person’s teeth should feel painless.
 As such, it’s also important to still do a self-evaluation of the teeth to determine whether there are any concerns.
 Even the slightest bit of discomfort could lead to a larger issue, so there’s no harm in calling Dr. Skoulas for an evaluation.
 The earlier a potential problem is detected, the better the chances are of avoiding a root canal.

 There’s no better way to prevent a root canal than by making regular visits to the dentist.
 A dentist can identify potential problems before the patient even notices them and can suggest preventative actions to take to alleviate the issue.
 Other treatment options are sometimes available, so patients won’t have to have a root canal.

 At Skoulas, DDS, we love seeing our patients, but we also want them to have excellent oral health.
 We not only help patients in San Francisco with their existing dental issues, but we also want to ensure no future problems occur.
-Dr. Skoulas is the best dentist in the Bay Area for many reasons, and we want to prove it to you.
+Dr. Skoulas has been voted one of the best dentists in the Bay Area, and we want to prove to you why.

 Contact us at (415) 757-0110 for any dental concerns you may have.